State deposit guarantee

 What is Finshark?

-To verify withdrawal accounts, Froda uses a solution from Finshark where bank accounts are verified via BankID.
-Finshark is a Swedish company under the supervision of the Swedish Financial Supervisory Authority.
+To verify withdrawal accounts, Froda uses a solution from Finshark where bank accounts are verified via mobile BankID.
+Finshark is a Swedish company supervised by the Swedish Financial Supervisory Authority.

-What do I need to do to transfer money and close an account belonging to an estate?
+What do I need to do to transfer money and close an account belonging to a deceased estate?

-When someone passes away, an engagement statement is automatically sent to the deceased estate's registered address with information about the estate's assets at Froda.
-The deceased's engagement with Froda can only be terminated and the money paid out once the estate inventory is complete.
-For the money to be paid out to the estate, we need to receive the following documents:
+When someone passes away, a statement of holdings is automatically sent to the deceased's registered address with information about the assets the estate has with Froda.
+Only when the estate inventory is complete can the deceased's holdings with Froda be closed and the money paid out.
+In order for the money to be paid out to the estate, we need to receive the following documents:

-– Power of attorney, in case one person represents all the estate's heirs or a lawyer assists with the closure.
+– Power of attorney, if one person represents all the heirs or a lawyer is assisting with the closure.
 You can find the power of attorney here.

-Post the completed and signed form, eventual powers of attorney, and copies of ID documents to us at:
+Post the completed and signed form, any powers of attorney, and copies of ID documents to us at the address:

 Froda AB